GumTreeDiff/gumtree/README.md

 ## Description

-Compared to the classic diff tools and its numerous implementations (such as Meld, KDiff3, etc...), GumTree has two particularties :
+Compared to the classic diff tools (such as Meld, KDiff3, etc...), GumTree has two particularties :

 * it works on a tree structure rather than a text structure,
-* it can detect moved elements in addition of deleted, inserted and updated elements.
+* it can detect moved or renamed elements in addition of deleted and inserted elements.

-Thanks to these two features, GumTree is able to compute and show kick-ass diffs that will allows you to understand faster what changed between the two code files.
-GumTree comes with two GUI (a web based and a Java swing based), and is compatible with several languages: Java, JavaScript, PHP, R and XML.
+Thanks to these two features, GumTree is able to compute and show kick-ass diffs that will allow you to understand faster what changed between the two code files.
+GumTree comes with two GUIs (a web based and a Java swing based), and is compatible with several languages: Java, JavaScript, PHP, R and XML.
 More languages are coming soon, if you want to help contact [me](www.labri.fr/perso/falleri).

 ## Installation